badewanne89/moveez/README.md

 An Express.js app based on Node.js with MongoDB (mlab) - in short MEN.

 # Jenkins
-We use Jenkins as our CI server.
+We use Jenkins as our CI server with a Docker-outside-of-Docker approach, where Jenkins inside a container uses the docker hosts docker daemon.
 It is hosted at Hetzner Cloud based on CentOS 7 and can be visited here: http://95.216.189.36:8080/job/moveez/

 ## Docker